In July 2015 I smoked my last real cigarette ever.

 I trained my voice, and by age 17 I could blast out the pop songs of the day as well as the original artists…

 Fast-forward from 1981/2 to 2015: I was still smoking.
-I gave up for a year age 16, and started again, partly because my voice was harder to control when I didn’t smoke, and partly because I enjoyed smoking anyway. – When I was smoking; a number of tones were like knocked-out on my normal octave, and therefore I didn’t have to worry about my voice straying off the note as much, because there was no semitone-separated note to stray to. – So I hit the note spot on, and tuned my voice for power as well as thrust my voice for it.
+I gave up for a year age 16, and started again, partly because my voice was harder to control when I didn’t smoke, and partly because I enjoyed smoking anyway. – When I was smoking; a number of tones were like knocked-out on my normal octave, and therefore I didn’t have to worry about my voice straying off the note as much, because there was no semitone-separated note to stray to. – So I hit the note spot on, and tuned my voice for power as well as thrust my voice outwards, which gave it true pop-star quality.
 Does that make sense to you?
 ‘Possibly not? – And it did limit me on some keys in some octaves too.
 (I’ve always had issues with the key of C to some extent, regardless.)

-Following that I gave up smoking again from early Summer 2003 – towards the end of the period in my life in which I was rather well off financially: When I was driving my 2.3-litre V6 Volvo estate – until late Summer 2005, when I got so drunk and stoned at a gig on campus in Exeter one night that I actually started smoking again without realising it.
-It was on a rather unusual night when I was relaxing with a few pernod and blackcurrants, rather than getting down to some hard-geekery, and everyone around me was smoking either tobacco or wacky-backy; so I bummed several cigarettes, forgetting that I’d given up smoking…
+Following that I gave up smoking again from early Summer 2003 – towards the end of the period in my life in which I was rather well off financially: When I was driving my 2.3-litre V6 Volvo estate – until late Summer 2006, when I got so drunk and stoned at a gig on campus in Exeter one night that I actually started smoking again without realising it.
+It was on a rather unusual night when I was relaxing with a few pernod and blackcurrants, rather than getting down to some hard-geekery.
+Everyone around me was smoking either tobacco or wacky-backy; so I bummed several cigarettes, forgetting that I’d given up smoking…

 I did Stonehenge that year, but although I smoked some very strange things that day too, I didn’t manage to forget anything at that event.)

-In 2014 I decided that I needed to give up smoking again; this time for good: My lungs were losing their capacity and I had begun to suffer from regular sore-throats at times.
-Giving up totally was near impossible though, and so in 2015 I abandoned tobacco for medicinal nicotine and electronic cigarettes.
+In 2014 I decided that I needed to give up smoking again; this time for good: My lungs were losing their capacity and I had begun to suffer from regular sore-throats at times. – Added to which I felt like the air that I exhaled was a gaseous concoction of vile particles of pollution, even when I wasn’t actually smoking.
+Giving up instantly and totally was near impossible though, and so in 2015 I abandoned tobacco for medicinal nicotine and electronic cigarettes.

-In February 2016 I attempted to abandon nicotine altogether – and failed; but strangely during March I did just that, almost without realising it.
+In February 2016 I attempted to abandon nicotine altogether – and failed at first… But strangely during March I did just that, almost without realising it.

 My voice, which had been starting to get croaky beforehand, improved shortly after giving up tobacco, and the sore-throats ceased.
-In short it improved… and then it got harder to keep under control.
+In short it improved… and then it got harder to keep the pitch and tonal qualities under control.

 Now I really don’t want to take up nicotine addiction in any form again, having kicked it.
 Having done so has saved me a little extra pocket-money too; and I’m happy – even though I’ve always maintained that I’m a born-nicotine-addict and loved every nicotine-fix. – Those days are over now.